 In the elderly, active involvement in a religious community correlates with better maintained physical functioning and health.
 Some religious groups (eg, Mormons, Seventh-Day Adventists) advocate behaviors that enhance health, such as avoidance of tobacco and heavy alcohol use.
 Members of these groups are less likely to develop substance-related disorders, and they live longer than the general population.

 Religious beliefs and practices often foster the development of community and broad social support networks.
 Increased social contact for the elderly increases the likelihood that disease will be detected early and that elderly people will comply with treatment regimens because members of their community interact with them and ask them questions about their health and medical care.
 Elderly people who have such community networks are less likely to neglect themselves.

 Religion is not always beneficial to the elderly.
-Religious devotion may promote excessive guilt, narrow-mindedness, inflexibility, and anxiety.
+Religious devotion may promote excessive guilt, inflexibility, and anxiety.
 Religious preoccupations and delusions may develop in patients with obsessive-compulsive disorder, bipolar disorder, schizophrenia, or psychoses.